kubedb/docs/docs/guides/druid/configuration/guide.md

 ## Use Custom Configuration

-Say we want to change the default log retention time and default replication factor of creating a topic of brokers.
+Say we want to change the default maximum number of tasks the MiddleManager can accept.
 Let's create the `middleManagers.properties` file with our desire configurations.

 **middleManagers.properties:**